crossplane/crossplane/design/design-doc-composition.md

-functionality it provides, trading flexibility for simplicity and the ability to exist as a first class, validated custom resource rather than a reference to a configuration outside of the API server, or a custom resource consisting largely of configuration whose schema was opaque to the API server.
-It is possible that advanced uses for infrastructure or application composition will surface that are a poor fit for a `Composition`resource.
+functionality it provides, trading flexibility for simplicity and the ability to exist as a first class, validated custom resource rather than a reference to a configuration outside of the API server, or a custom resource consisting largely of configuration whose schema is opaque to the API server.
+It is possible that advanced uses for infrastructure or application composition will surface that are a poor fit for a `Composition` resource.
 Furthermore, applications are today most frequently modelled and packaged as Helm Charts or Kustomizations.
 The developers of these applications may wish to adapt them to Crossplane without having to translate their existing templates to a `Composition`.
 In either of